element36-io/ebics-java-server/docs/TEST.md

     docker run -it -v $PWD:/app -w /app  gradle:6-jdk11 gradle clean test

-On your host machine, test results are stored `./build/reports/tests/test/index.html`, test documents are stored in `./out`.
-With minimum Java 8 and Maven run tests on your host machine with `gradle test`, again see `./build/reports/tests/test/index.html` for test results.
+On your host machine, test results are stored `./build/reports/tests/test/index.html`, test artefacts (ebics files) are stored in `./out`.

-For test coverage: `./build/reports/jacoco/test/html/index.html`.
-Test for vulnerabilities `gradle dependencyCheckAggregate`- see report in `./build/reports`.

 If you are interested in the Ebics Client implementation as well, look [here](https://github.com/element36-io/ebics-java-client/blob/master/README.md).